Ethics and Children’s Rights in the Digital Age

 Abstracts will be subject to blind peer-review.

-Authors of accepted abstract must communicate their attendance by September 2, 2020 to email@example.com.
+Authors of accepted abstract must communicate their attendance in advance to email@example.com.

 It is possible to attend the workshop without any presentation.
 In this situation, please inform the organizers on your interest and make the registration.
 The total number of participants is limited to 50.

 There will be a small fee to cover attendance and refreshments at the pre-conference:

 - 35€ for Non-ECREA members

 - 15€ for PhD students.

 Details and payment procedures will be announced at a later date.

 The pre-conference will close before the opening of the ECREA main conference.
 The exact date will be communicated around November 2020.

 |9:30-9.40||Welcome participants – ECREA CYM , Sara Pereira and Cristina Ponte|